The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 What It Is

-This is the traffic that comes from the organic search results due to keyword rankings.
+This is the traffic from the organic search results due to keyword rankings.

 What It Means

-Organic Traffic is a representation of how much traffic your website is receiving from the organic search results across search engines: Google, Bing, Yahoo, Yandex, etc.
+Organic traffic represents how much traffic your website receives from the organic search results across search engines: Google, Bing, Yahoo, Yandex, etc.

 Where to Get the Data

 You can get this number from Google Analytics.
-Simply go to Acquisition > Overview.
+Go to Acquisition > Overview.

 3. Referral Traffic